scallop-lang/scallop-lang.github.io/md/ssft22/index.md

 This course is intended for an audience with a strong background in computer science encompassing:
 1) foundations (mathematical logic and basic probability theory),
 2) programming (Python or other similar language), and
-3) systems (common software tools and frameworks like Docker and PyTorch).
+3) systems (common software tools and frameworks like Docker).

 The course introduces various features of the Scallop language, describes the powerful provenance-based framework of the Scallop engine, and shows how to build neurosymbolic programs with Scallop and PyTorch.